michael105/michael105.github.io/aboutme.md

 * Analyzation and communication of requirements
 * Lateral thinking
 * Not limited to informatics with a MA in Philosophy, focuses amongst others on knowledge conceptions, formalizations, modal logic, logic and actuality, ethics, history
+* Core competences of humanity studies include the ability to fastly get into new concepts
 * Experience in teaching
 * Analytic thinking
 * Usability studies